OSU-HPCC/publications/README.md

 }
 ```

-Copy the entry to the Bibtex file.
+Copy the entry to the Bibtex file (`2018.bib`).
 Add the line `\nocite{Feng_2018}` to `2018.tex`.
 Run `make main.pdf`.

 ## Files

 1. `.gitignore` - Ignore extra files generating by compiling LaTeX source.
-2. Year files (any file with the naming convention `YYYY.tex`) - Each year contains a citation for every author from the publication database that published in that respective year.
+2. Year `.tex` files (any file with the naming convention `YYYY.tex`) - Each year contains a citation for every author from the publication database that published in that respective year.
 3. `main.tex` - The main LaTeX file.
 This file generates the document.
 Publications are grouped by year.
-4. `pubs.bib` - The publication database.
+4. Year `.bib` files (any file with the naming convention `YYYY.bib`) - These are collectively the publication database.
 Bibtex entries are used to keep track of publications facilitated by OSU HPCC.